shinkabb/mybb-weather-redux/README.md

 ## Installation

-Download the [latest release](https://github.com/ShinkaDev-MyBB/News/releases) and unzip it in the root of your MyBB installation.
+Download the [latest release](https://github.com/ShinkaDev-MyBB/News/releases) and unzip in the root of your MyBB installation.

 ## Requirements